 For Service Validation with virtual wireless client, only a neighbor on the same radio band can be used as the station AP.
-For example, if AP-1 has its 2.4 GHz radio turned off, it will not be used as the station AP for AP-2 even if AP-1 is the closest to AP-2.
+For example, if AP-1 has its 2.4 GHz radio turned off, it will not be used as the station AP for AP-2 even if AP-1 is the closest to AP-2 when the test is run on 2.4 GHz.